wp-plugins/twine-social/readme.txt

 = What is Twine? =

-[Twine Social](http://www.twinesocial.com) Twine Social provides the tools you need to grow and engage your social audience.
-Display any social media content on your digital properties, and drive massive social engagement.
+[Twine Social](http://www.twinesocial.com) provides the tools you need to grow and engage your social audience.
+Display all of your brand’s social media content on your digital properties, and drive massive social engagement.

 = What can I use Twine Social for? =